mjmolina/MusicPlayerStructure__android/README.md

 how to be able to "finish" the current activity, so the previous one that was displayed will be shown.

+* Starting activities from each view is not too complicated, and I do it finishing the current activity and explicitly starting the new desire activity.

 * Variables in classes: I did not know that I could access the database from different java classes, but since the variable is public, all the java files in my package could access the information of this variable.